openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 which can be time-consuming.
 Fortunately, there are *shortcuts* for many surrogate models including linear least squares and splines (and others).
-For a linear least squares model, some methods uses the Sherman-Morrisson-Woodbury formula to get updates of the inverse Gram matrix, as we are going to see later in this document.
+For a linear least squares model, some methods use the Sherman-Morrisson-Woodbury formula to get updates of the inverse Gram matrix, as we are going to see later in this document.
-This makes it possible to evaluate easily the meta model errors of a linear least squares model.
+This makes it possible to easily evaluate metamodel errors of a linear least squares model.

 Leave-one-out cross-validation